beehover/dependence_free_rl/docs/rl_algo_description.md

 # Deep Reinforcement Learning Introduction
-We'll try to give a short and not-so-rigorous introduction for readers new to reinforcement learning.
-Experienced RL users should skip to the design.
-For the detailed review of the algorithms here I strongly recommend Lilian Weng's [policy gradient blog](https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html).
+Without any math formulas, we'll try to give a short and not-so-rigorous introduction for readers new to reinforcement learning.
+Experienced RL(reinforcement learning) users should skip to the design.
+For the detailed formula-rich review of the algorithms here I strongly recommend Lilian Weng's [policy gradient blog](https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html).

 ## Problem Formulation
-This Wikipedia figure captions the reinforcement learning set up.
+This Wikipedia figure captures the reinforcement learning setup.

 ![RF diagram](Reinforcement_learning_diagram.svg)